Ybalrid/Annwvyn/README.md

 Clean and build the solution.

 If you have build errors, you should download the newest SDK and put it in place of the older one.
-You can also replace the content of your SDK folder (exept the Annwvyn directory) with the dependency package from http://annwvyn.org/?static1/download
+You can also replace the content of your SDK folder (except the Annwvyn directory) with the dependency package from http://annwvyn.org/?static1/download

 ______

 If you want more information about the project, please consult the official website (http://annwvyn.org/).
-It aslo contains documentation about the code.
+It also contains documentation about the code.

-This project is in it's realy early phases of developpement.
+This project is in it's really early phases of development.
 If you have any question, feel free to contact me directly at ybalrid@ybalrid.info

 License MIT.